olebole/irafdoc/doc/quadred.ccdproc.rst

   <dt><b>nscan</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='nscan' Line='nscan' -->
   <dd>Number of object scan readout lines used in short scan mode.
 This parameter
-  is used when the scan type is <tt>"shortscan"</tt> and the number of scan lines cannot be determined from the object image header (using the keyword nscanrows or it's translation).
+  is used when the scan type is <span style="font-family: monospace;">"shortscan"</span> and the number of scan lines cannot be determined from the object image header (using the keyword nscanrows or it's translation).
   </dd>